Circus (Britney Spears album): Background and development

 Throughout 2007, Spears' professional endeavors were tremendously overshadowed by her personal struggles, including the aftermath of her vigorous partying and suffering from a nervous breakdown, during which she shaved her head to intense media scrutiny.
 Despite the difficulties, Spears released her fifth studio album Blackout–considered her best and most influential work by numerous critics–in October.
 However, it became her first studio album not to debut atop the US Billboard 200–debuting at number two–but nevertheless produced "Gimme More", Spears' first Billboard Hot 100 top-three hit since her debut "...Baby One More Time" (1998).
 Upon its release, Spears' publicized behavior began clashing with her image; Stephen Thomas Erlewine of AllMusic said the album served as a soundtrack "for Britney's hazy, drunken days, reflecting the excess that's splashed all over the tabloids", while noting that the album had a coherence that the public Spears lacked.

 In January 2008, Spears refused to relinquish custody of her sons to her ex-husband Kevin Federline's representatives.
 She was subsequently hospitalized at Cedars-Sinai Medical Center after police that had arrived at her house noted she appeared to be under the influence of an unidentified substance.
 The following day, Spears's visitation rights were suspended at an emergency court hearing, and Federline was given sole physical and legal custody of their sons.
 She was committed to the psychiatric ward of Ronald Reagan UCLA Medical Center and put on 5150 involuntary psychiatric hold under California state law.
 The court placed her under a conservatorship led by her father Jamie Spears and attorney Andrew Wallet, giving them complete control of her assets.
-She was released five days later, while the conservatorship wouldn't be terminated until November 2021, following Spears' highly publicized battle against her father and others involved in the conservatorship.
+She was released five days later, while the conservatorship would not be terminated until November 2021, following Spears' highly publicized battle against her father and others involved in the conservatorship.
 Soon after being placed under the conservatorship, work on Spears' sixth studio album commenced.
-Consequently, the release of "Radar" as the fourth single from Blackout was cancelled so Spears could focus on Circus.
+Consequently, the release of "Radar" as the fourth single from Blackout was canceled so Spears could focus on Circus.